Russell-Waterhouse/blog/content/post/landmines.md

 That would be it.
 That's the whole thing.
-These two functions handle turning the `userID` into an email address (I'm assuming you've set up access control so your db tables with PII don’t mix with your tables without PII, right?) sending the email, logging the results, and everything else it should do.
+These two functions handle turning the `userID` into an email address (I'm assuming you've set up access control so your db tables with PII don’t mix with your tables without PII, right?), sending the email, retry logic, logging the results, and everything else it should do.

 Because the residents of this minefield are obsessed with unit tests and, therefore, dependency injection (because you could not unit test this